 I recall my first encounter with a scorpion.
-The first thing which drew my attention was the movement of the pectines – the primary chemosensory organs of scorpions which are paired, ventromedial appendages that brush the substrate as the scorpion walks.
-The soft feeling of its legs and claws as it moved over my hand, the manner in which it grabbed in self-defence with its pincers, and the power behind them, all made me realise that studying scorpions would become my passion and that I would champion their conservation by educating the public.
+The first thing which drew my attention was the movement of the pectines – the primary chemosensory organs of scorpions, which are paired, ventromedial appendages that brush the substrate as the scorpion walks.
+The soft feeling of its legs and claws as it moved over my hand, how it grabbed in self-defence with its pincers, and the power behind them, all made me realise that studying scorpions would become my passion and that I would champion their conservation by educating the public.

 Next time you encounter a scorpion, take a closer look at this magnificent animal; you might just fall in love with it too!

 Of the 2,200 described species worldwide, around 160 species occur in southern Africa.

 We have 13 genera in southern Africa, of which the following six are often seen:

 • Pygmy thick-tails (Pseudolychas spp.)